PowerISO can create Windows installation USB drive from ISO

 Insert the USB drive you intend to boot from.

-need confirm the UAC dialog to continue.
+write USB drive, please confirm the UAC dialog to continue.

 Select the correct USB drive from the "Destination USB

 Drive" list if multiple USB drives are connected to the computer.
+If

 Click "Start" button to start creating bootable USB drive.